 Applicants to the UCF College of Medicine M.D. program must complete both the online American Medical College Application Service (AMCAS) and UCF College of Medicine Supplemental applications.
-It is the responsibility of each applicant to meet established deadlines and to monitor the status of their applications.
+Each applicant is responsible for meeting established deadlines and monitoring their application status.

 Completed File

-It is the responsibility of each applicant to meet established deadlines and to monitor the status of their AMCAS and UCF College of Medicine Supplemental applications.
-The UCF Supplemental Application Dashboard will provide each applicant with the status of each application component, and will reflect file completion upon receipt of all information.
+It is the responsibility of each applicant to meet established deadlines and to monitor the status of their AMCAS and UCF College of Medicine Secondary applications.
+The UCF Secondary Application Dashboard will provide each applicant with the status of each application component and will reflect file completion upon receipt of all information.
 The M.D.
 Program Admissions Office also intends to send an email to each applicant upon completion of their file.
 Applicants will not be considered for an interview until all required information has been received and their file has been completed.
 Components of a completed application are as follows:

 - Verified AMCAS application

-- Designated letters of recommendations provided via AMCAS only
+- Designated and appropriately formatted reference letters provided via AMCAS only

 - Paid application fee or AMCAS Fee Waiver Verification